By Suzi Grant.

 The best menopause diet – what to eat and what not to!

-My favourite saying at the moment is: “it’s never too early or too late to start.”
+My favorite saying at the moment is: “it’s never too early or too late to start.”
 Anything!
 So, whether you’re 35 or 55 I want to share my experience of twenty years, practising as a nutritionist, to help you eat your way through a symptom-free menopause.
 By incorporating just eight foods you may not have tried before, I hope to help you avoid the worst of the flushes/flashes and all that comes with The Change.
 So there’s not too much to change to have a good menopause diet.

 The average age for menopause is 51 and for the perimenopause the symptoms can start in your late 30s but more usually in your 40s.